Blog

 Panel Payments

-When enrolling in the LFP payment model, you will be required to develop and submit an accurate list of active patients for whom you have accepted responsibility by October 31, 2023 (or within three months of enrolling in the LFP Payment Model—whichever is later).
+When enrolling in the LFP Payment Model, you will be required to develop and submit an accurate list of active patients for whom you have accepted responsibility within three months of enrolling in the LFP Payment Model.

-Based on this list (minimum 250 patients), family physicians enrolled in the LFP payment model will receive an annual “panel payment.”
+Based on this list (minimum 250 patients), family physicians enrolled in the LFP Payment Model will receive an annual “panel payment.”
 The payment will vary based on the number and complexity of active panel patients submitted.
-For 2023, the panel payment will use the CLFP methodology.
-A new panel complexity calculator specific to the LFP model is in development for future years.

 Each year you will confirm or update your active panel to ensure that your panel payment accurately reflects any changes in your practice profile.

 Need help?
-Many EMRs have created how-to guides to help you submit your list of empaneled patients.
+Many EMRs have created how-to guides to help you submit your list of empanelled patients.

 Billing Outside of your LFP Payment Model

-How to Enroll in the LFP Payment Model
+How to Enrol in the LFP Payment Model

-Once you have a facility number, you may enroll in the LFP Payment Model by submitting the zero-sum Registration Code 98000 to HIBC via Teleplan.
+Once you have a facility number, you may enrol in the LFP Payment Model by submitting the zero-sum Registration Code 98000 to HIBC via Teleplan.
 Use the following “patient” demographic information:

 PHN: 9694105066